openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-In general Goblin would benefit from the same contributions as any other openSUSE project - packaging, testing, translation, etc.Â  Currently I think the biggest ones are packaging and testing.
+In general Goblin would benefit from the same contributions as any other openSUSE project - packaging, testing, translation, etc.  Currently I think the biggest ones are packaging and testing.